 Don’t wait until it worsens.

-If you are active in recovery and are searching for a therapist who understands and respects programs such as AA, NA, Al-Anon, ACA/ACOA, other support groups, SMART, parent groups or medication assisted treatment (MAT) and can integrate that into the individual or marriage or couples counseling or therapy process,
+If you are active in recovery and are searching for a therapist who understands and respects programs such as AA, NA, Al-Anon, ACA/ACOA, other support groups, SMART, Refuge Recovery, parent groups, or medication assisted treatment (MAT) and can integrate that into the individual or marriage or couples counseling or therapy process,

 I get it.

 I work with many clients who are part of the recovery community and honor and support your choices.